 All of those drive-thru runs, coffee shop stops and big box store excursions equal money you could be putting toward early retirement.

-It’s time to change your mindset and start redefining where your values lie.
+It’s time to change your personal finance mindset and start redefining where your values lie.

 Even if your job requires you to dress in high-end clothing, you don’t need to pay full price.
 Instead, you could shop for gently used name brand clothing on a site like Poshmark.

-Or, you could resolve to only shop the clearance rack for your favorite high-end clothing brands.
+Or, you could resolve to save money by only shopping the clearance rack for your favorite high-end clothing brands.